- Folder Organization

 SwiftUIpresents a UI overlay on top of the

-OKEntityis optional; a simple scene may directly add sprites to itself.
+OKEntityis optional; a simple scene may directly add sprites and other child nodes to itself.

 OKEntityStateis optional.
 An entity need not necessarily have states.